kirajano/wiki-streams/README.md

 <p> Stream is opened up for a <u>defined</u> time.
 The opening is happening different for RC endpoint and RV endpoints.
 RC is usually ahead (assumed).
 The sync term between end points will be dubbed as "catch-up".
 There are two options to approach "catch-up".
 First, start RC before RV.
 Second is start both parallel but have different times - RV should be longer.
 Which is option is based, is not known.</p>

 2. Real Stream
+Using local Kafka connect.

+---
+## Wikipedia EventStreams Architecture
+Wikimedia is using Kafka under the hood with a custom build KafkaSSE connector by the Wikipedia.org team.
+The SSE client is connected to internal Kafka consumers and exposed via HTTP to external clients.
+More information on Wikimedia EventStreams architecture can be found [here](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams).

+Kafka Connect is using a custom SSE connector ([kudos cjmatta](https://github.com/cjmatta/kafka-connect-sse)) to stream data into the cluster.